What is an auto service contract?

 What does a service contract cover?

 Service contracts cover parts likely to break down outside of the warranty period.
-Repairs may include major components of the vehicle — such as the engine, transmission and air conditioning — as well as roadside assistance and rental car reimbursement.
+Repairs typically include major components of the vehicle — such as the engine, transmission and air conditioning — as well as roadside assistance and rental car reimbursement.

 Coverage varies with each provider and contract, so read the policy before signing up.
-They usually come with a long list of exclusions, such as routine maintenance, normal wear and tear, theft and vandalism.
+They usually come with a long list of exclusions, such as routine maintenance, normal wear and tear, natural disasters, theft and vandalism.
 If a service isn’t listed, assume it’s not covered under the policy.

-Service contract vs. a warranty
+Service contract vs. manufacturer warranty

 Before buying an auto service contract, compare it against your car’s warranty to see when coverage applies and whether they overlap.

-You might even have similar coverage through some of your other financial products.
+You might have similar coverage through some of your other financial products.
 For example, auto insurance might cover rental car expenses and roadside assistance, while your credit card might cover trip interruptions.
 If you buy a vehicle service contract with similar benefits, verify that it doesn’t overlap with existing coverage.

 How to get the most out of your service contract

 You may not be able to negotiate the price of an extended warranty like you can negotiate car prices, but you can shop around.
+You may also be able to pay over a period or reduce your total coverage term, which could reduce cost.
+Like every part of the process, this depends on the provider.

 Get a few quotes for auto service contracts and, as you compare offers, look at these features:

-- Ask what’s included.
-Understand what is included and excluded in your policy and if it can change.
+- Ask what’s included: Understand what is included and excluded in your policy and if it can change.
 For example, if a noncovered part damages a covered part, the service contract provider may deny coverage.

-- Know the fine details.
-Check which companies can perform services and how to submit a claim.
+- Know the fine details: Check which companies can perform services and how to submit a claim.
 If the service contract lasts longer than you plan to keep your car, ask whether you can transfer the contract and if fees apply.

 Once you sign for the policy, get written confirmation that the dealer sent payment to the appropriate administrator.
 As you use the car, keep car repair and maintenance records and receipts.
-The service contract typically won’t cover preexisting conditions, and records can help show that you have provided preventive care.
+The service contract typically won’t cover preexisting conditions, and mechanic records can help show that you have provided preventive care.

 If you have a problem with the auto service contract, try to resolve the dispute with the provider.
 If that doesn’t work, file a complaint with your state attorney general, the Federal Trade Commission and a local consumer protection agency.